collinsmc23/ssh_honeypy/README.md

 There are default credentials accepted, `admin` and `deeboodah`, which will proceed to a Rick Roll gif.
 Username and password can be changed using the `-u / --username: Username.
 -w / --password: Password` arguments.

-The web-based honeypot runs on port 80 by default.
-This can be changed in the `WEB_PORT` environment variable to your choosing.
+The web-based honeypot runs on port 5000 by default.
+This can be changed using the `-p / --port` flag option.

 💡 There is currently not a dashboard panel supported for HTTP-based results.
 This will be a future addition.